{{ summaryHeading }}

 Coverage target

-Subfloor area plus the selected waste allowance before full-sheet rounding.
+Subfloor area plus the selected waste allowance before whole-sheet rounding.

 Rounded surplus

-Purchased panel coverage left after the waste-adjusted area is covered.
+Purchased panel coverage left after the waste-adjusted target is covered.

 Strength axis